Feds charge Texas billionaire Robert Brockman with "largest ever" tax fraud

 Federal prosecutors on Thursday charged Texas billionaire Robert Brockman with tax fraud in an alleged $2 billion scheme that also ensnared prominent investor Robert Smith.

 Department of Justice officials said at a news conference in San Francisco that Brockman, 79, hid the money over 20 years, including filing false returns and setting up secret accounts all over the world to hide and launder money.
-Brockman is also accused of backdating records, using encrypted communications and communicating in code with a co-conspirator to evade detection.
+Brockman, CEO of auto dealership software maker Reynolds & Reynolds, is also accused of backdating records, using encrypted communications and communicating in code with a co-conspirator to evade detection.

 Smith, who runs private equity and venture capital firm Vista Equity Partners, won praise last year when he pledged to pay off the college debt of graduating seniors from Morehouse University.
 Now the Justice Department is tying him to what they say is the "largest ever" case of tax evasion by an American ever.